-If seems to us that if the trance medium is educated, the spirits have a far better basis on which to act than they otherwise would, and could give us more advanced ideas.
-If the brain has never been stimulated by the action of scientific thoughts Or ideas, it is like the arm that has been hung in a sling, it becomes decidedly weak and wishy-washy.
+It seems to us that if the trance medium is educated, the spirits have a far better basis on which to act than they otherwise would, and could give us more advanced ideas.
+If the brain das never been stimulated by the action of scientific thoughts of ideas, it is like the arm that has been hung in a sling, it becomes decidedly weak and wish-washy.
 The man who carefully tutors his own brain, disciplines it, and one advanced idea gives rise to another.
-It is wrong to inefficate the idea that mediums should be ignorant.
-That spirit better investigate the matter a little further.
-We think his position not only absurd, but supreme-ly ridiculous.
+It is wrong to include the idea that mediums should be ignorant.
+That spirit better investigate the matter a dittle further.
+We think his position not only absurd, but supremely ridienjous.

-Voice from Boston. -Geo.
-A. Bacon says The Journal reached me on New Year's day, looking as bright, handsome and attractive in its new attire, as a bride adorned for her wedding. would be a difficult matter for the RELIGIO-PHILO sorblical Journal or any other paper, to present a neater appearance, and I congratulate you and the numerous readers of the Journal on this palpable indication of its prosperity.
-Long may it wave, increasing in strength and virtue until all the people shall become illuminated with the divine principles underlying our heaven-born Philosophy-the veritable Gospel of the skies.
+Toles from Boston.-Geo.
+A. Bacon says-The Jordanal. reached me on New Year's day, looking as bright, handsome and attractive in its new attire, as a bride adorned for her wedding.
+It would be a diffisult matter for the Religion-Philipsophical Journal, or any other paper, to present a nester appearance, and I congratulate you and the numerous readers of the Jorganaliate you and the numerous readers of the Jorganaliate you and the numerous readers of the Jorganaliate you and the people shall become filluminated with the divine principles underlying our heaven-born Philosophy-the veritable Google of the skies.